TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-16-how-to-remove-transitional-dependencies-you-dont-need.md

 Wow, **9 in total**.

-Briefly looking at the list, 5 of them deal with strings and language.
-These packages bring value in case we use non-standard language operations - but for native English those are redundant.
+Briefly looking at the list, 5 packages deal with strings and language.
+These packages bring value if we use non-standard language operations - but for native English, those are redundant.

-We also use `symfony/console` just to invoke an PHP method call render the output.
-Nothing fancy like console forms or dynamic game in command line.
+We also use `symfony/console` just to invoke a PHP method called to render the output.
+Nothing fancy like console forms or dynamic games in the command line.

 <br>

-That means we don't need following packages:
+That means we don't need the following packages:

 * symfony/polyfill-ctype
 * symfony/polyfill-intl-grapheme